Not every entrepreneur, small business owner or freelancer is comfortable negotiating.

-What will you do if you are unable to reach agreement?
+What will you do if you are unable to reach an agreement?
 Do you have a number of options and are those options both realistic and practical?
-If you create a best alternative, you’ll always understand your bottom line since it will be just slightly better than your best alternative.
+If you create the best alternative, you’ll always understand your bottom line since it will be just slightly better than your best alternative.

 Most negotiations require a great deal of preparation and strategizing before you begin negotiating.
 Part of the preparation involves identifying your goals and bottom line, as well as your best alternative (see point 1 above).

 But research is equally important.
 The more you know about the other side – the more options you’ll have during the negotiation.
 You’ll rarely be able to find much information about the person with whom you’re negotiating (although this is becoming easier with the amount of information accessible online).
 But you’ll nearly always be able to find tons of information about their company.

 Among other things, try to determine what’s important to the other side and how far they might go to close the deal.
 You should also understand when something is important to the other side.